pburke/swidget-wordpress/readme.md

   * Add to Cart Button - Text for the cart widget's checkout button
   * **Discount** - The text for discounts
   * **Member Discount** - The text to show how much one would pay if they are a member
+  * Select New Date - The label text for the date selector (timed ticketing)
+  * Select New Time - The label text for the time selector (timed ticketing)

 #### Placeholders